zhanzhenzhen/fus-ext/README.md

 - `manifest-lodash.fus`: Suitable if you want to bind `..` to Lodash (or Underscore after modification) instead of the fus-ext built-in.
 - `manifest-no-op.fus`: Suitable if you don't want to bind `..` to anything, or you want to bind later in your own code.

+You can remove some exports in the manifest.
+For example, you can remove `assert` if you want this name to bind to Node.js `assert` module in your own code.

 Your code can be like this:

 ```fus